heathsc/baldur/README.md

 ```
 And a more typical command line showing multiple options would be:
 ```
-baldur --rs-list bed_chr_MT.bed.gz -q20 -Q10 -M30 -P3 -T chrM.fa -o output input.bam
+baldur --rs-list bed_chr_MT.bed.gz --blacklist share/backlist.txt -q20 -Q10 -M30 -T chrM.fa -o output input.bam
 ```

 The above line would run baldur using `chrM.fa` as reference, reading from `input.bam` and
 generating an output file `output.vcf.gz`.
-The other options set the MAPQ theshold to 20, the base quality threshold to 10, the maximum base quality to 30 (any quality above this will be set to 30), and the
+The other options set the MAPQ theshold to 20,
+the base quality threshold to 10, the maximum base quality to 30 (any quality above this will
-minimum size of a homopolymer to generate a warning filter to 3.
+be set to 30), and specify that SNP rs ids can be found from the file `bed_chr_MT.bed.gz` and that a blacklist
+of positions to be filtered should be read from the file `share/blacklist.txt`.

 The circular nature of the mitochondria can make read mapping challenging, and several strategies can be used
 to get around this.
 One of the more common is to use a *rotated reference* where the origin of the reference